watchduck/discrete_helpers/discretehelpers/boolf/metributes/_basics/filtrated_pairs/README.md

 [`atom_pair_subset`](../../methods/atom_pair_subset)
 and
 [`atom_pair_intersect`](../../methods/atom_pair_intersect)
-are shorthands using this property.
+are shorthands using this metribute.